 With respect to all approved portfolios, the Committee will identify the asset allocation that offers the highest probability of achieving the Community Foundation's investment objectives commensurate with the appropriate risk considerations.
+The maximum weighting in any one security is 10% of the investment portfolio value.
 The Committee, with guidance and recommendations from their consultant, shall review the asset mix on an ongoing basis and recommend revisions as necessary.